rohityadavcloud/rohityadavcloud.github.io/_posts/2012-11-02-first-cloudstack-meetup-hyd.markdown

 <p align="center"><img align="center" src="/images/hyd/meetup/cover.jpg"></p><br>

 We had our first official [Apache CloudStack](http://incubator.apache.org/cloudstack) [meetup](http://www.meetup.com/CloudStack-Hyderabad-Group/events/86658162/) in Hyderabad yesterday, 1 Nov 2012, at Lemon Tree, Hyderabad.
-Earlier we gave a small bird eye view [keynote](http://people.apache.org/~bhaisaab/meetups/sep-2012) on Apache CloudStack during a local Hadoop User Group (HUG) [meetup](http://www.meetup.com/hyderabad-hadoop/events/81746952/).
+Earlier we gave a small bird eye view [presentation](http://people.apache.org/~bhaisaab/meetups/sep-2012) on Apache CloudStack during a local Hadoop User Group (HUG) [meetup](http://www.meetup.com/hyderabad-hadoop/events/81746952/).
 This time, the meetup was totally focussed on Apache CloudStack.

 <br><p align="center"><img align="center" src="/images/hyd/meetup/start.jpg"></p><br>

-The meetup keynotes started at 5PM and ended at 7:20PM, followed by about an hour of networking and discussions, and t-shirts for everyone.
+The meetup started at 5PM and the presentations ended at 7:20PM, followed by about an hour of networking and discussions, and t-shirts for everyone.
 It was attended by 134 people and organised by 7 people that includes (Nitin who was out of station at the time), Kishan, Prasanna, Bidisha, Sadhu, Praveen, Hari P and myself.

 <p align="center"><iframe width="800" height="450" src="http://www.youtube.com/embed/oJ4b8HFmFTc" frameborder="0" allowfullscreen></iframe></p>